craftercms/docs/source/system-administrators/index.rst

 * See :ref:`supported platforms<requirements_supported_platforms>` for a detailed list and description of supported components.

 .. note:: Crafter CMS is not yet compatible with Java 1.9.
-Crafter CMS will be compatible with Java 1.9 when Crafter CMS updates Solr and makes some manifest changes to load/export.
-This documentation will be updated once Crafter CMS is compatible with Java 1.9.
+We are working on updating our code to make sure we are 100% compatible with the newest Java version.

 --------------------------------------
 Installing and verifying prerequisites